bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 act now”.
-In the affluent West, we have been blissfully insulated from some of the catastrophic cascades that have been triggered by about 10&#x202F;000 years of ruthlessly converting the planet's biosphere into a narrow band of foodstuffs, so that in 2018, humans (≈&nbsp;0.06 Gt) and our livestock (≈&nbsp;0.1 Gt) now count for approximately 96% of all mammalian biomass (≈&nbsp;0.167 Gt) on Earth. [^MAMMALIAN-BIOMASS]
+In the affluent West, we have been blissfully insulated from some of the catastrophic cascades that have been triggered by about 10&#x202F;000 years of ruthlessly converting the planet's biosphere into a narrow band of foodstuffs.
+(In 2018, humans (≈&nbsp;0.06 Gt) and our livestock (≈&nbsp;0.1 Gt) now account for approximately 96% of all mammalian biomass (≈&nbsp;0.167 Gt) on Earth.[^MAMMALIAN-BIOMASS])

-It is now 50 years ago that The Club of Rome published _The Limits to Growth_.[^LIMITS-TO-GROWTH]  This 1972 book starts with a primer on the mathematics of exponential growth, necessarily so, given that “the greatest shortcoming of the human race is our inability to understand the exponential
+It is 50 years ago that The Club of Rome published _The Limits to Growth_.[^LIMITS-TO-GROWTH]  This 1972 book starts with a primer on the mathematics of exponential growth, necessarily so, given that “the greatest shortcoming of the human race is our inability to understand the exponential